Bomb threat: Extortion

 Bomb threats made as part of extortion schemes demand some form of bribe, payment, or incentive to prevent the use of a bomb.
 The payment can be made in the form of cash, Bitcoin, or forcing the victim to adhere to demands.

 Hoax device

+A hoax device has the appearance of a destructive device or biological weapon, and is intended to cause a reasonable person to assume the item was a truly destructive device capable of causing injury or death.
 Because of the potential for loss of life, injury, and property damage of a bomb detonation, bomb threats are treated as realistic and maliciously intended by authorities until proven otherwise.
-Bomb threats made as jokes or pranks, especially those made against schools, cause thousands of dollars in law enforcement costs, government resources, and lost educational time annually.
+Bomb threats made as jokes or pranks, especially those made against schools, annually waste thousands of dollars in law enforcement costs, other government resources, and educational time.
 These threats may be made as distractions or disruptions, forcing school officials to cancel or postpone planned activities such as exams.
-Related to an actual bomb is a so-called "hoax device", designed to cause a reasonable person to assume the item was a truly destructive device capable of causing injury or death.